I Wanta Sing: Background

 In the few years following his divorce from Tammy Wynette, Jones career began to sputter; his first two solo albums, 1975's Memories of Us and 1976's The Battle, did not crack the top 20 on Billboards country albums chart.
-Things turned around briefly with Alone Again in 1976, which boasted the hit single "Her Name Is", but I Wanta Sing, his only album of 1977, stalled on the charts at number 38.
+Things turned around briefly with Alone Again in 1976, which boasted the hit single "Her Name Is".
+I Wanta Sing peaked at number 38.
 Two singles, "Old King Kong" and "If I Could Put Them All Together", also failed to crack the top 20.
 Part of the reason for the album's failure was Jones's unreliability at the time, as his personal life began to unravel.
 The singer had signed a management deal with a local hustler named Shug Baggot, who would later do time for cocaine trafficking.
-George, who had long indulged in amphetamines and whiskey, was soon addicted to cocaine as well, and the drug would increase Jones's already considerable paranoia.
+Jones, who had long indulged in amphetamines and whiskey, was soon addicted to cocaine as well, and the drug would increase Jones's already considerable paranoia.
 Beset with money problems, he began missing shows and other personal appearances, although he made several television spots to plug his new LP, looking dapper singing "If I Could Put Them All Together" on Marty Robbins's television show and taking part in a medley with Robbins and Faron Young.
 The single only made it to number 24.